fbpx

 University of Brighton · University of Sussex

-Vibrant seaside city with a creative student scene.
-Housing is competitive and pricier than most non-London cities.
+Vibrant coastal city with a creative student scene.
+Housing is competitive and significantly more expensive than most non-London cities.
+Sussex students tend to cluster around Falmer; Brighton students live across Moulsecoomb and Lewes Road.

 Oxford